Ron-Teller/Gengammon/README.md

 <b>Improvements to the data set</b>
 <br /><br />
+<a name="data-set-filters"></a>
 Some improvements were made to the data set, which were mainly filtering out data that was not needed.
 <br /><br />
+<a name="homebound-filter"></a>
-Not all moves played by professionals in games are included in the data set for the neural networks to learn from.
+<b>Homebound Filter:</b> Not all moves played by professionals in games are included in the data set for the neural networks to learn from.
 We filter out all moves that are made after both players are homebound, meaning that both players have passed each other and it is simply a race to the finish, without any strategy to win, so it would be a waste of resources to train the networks with such data.
 A simple code was created for the AI to use once it is homebound (it does not rely on the neural network anymore).
 <br /><br />
 Filtering out these moves (after homebound) made our network learn faster and much more accurately, with an increase from 88% to 95% in gene fitness (100% fitness means the neural network mimics all moves in the data set like the professional players move).
 More specific details do not exist since we did not record the exact improvements, but this was one of our main improvements to speeding up learning and improving accuracy.
 <br /><br />
+<a name="contradicting-filter"></a>
-Furthermore, we also filtered out all tests that were had moves that were chosen differently by different professional players - that had the same initial board state and die roll, but different chosen board state.
+<b>Contradicting Move Filter:</b> Furthermore, we also filtered out all tests that were had moves that were chosen differently by different professional players - that had the same initial board state and die roll, but different chosen board state.
 This means that different professional players were in the same state but chose to move differently.
 We arbitrarily kept one of the tests and discarded the other tests.
 It would be impossible to achieve 100% accuracy otherwise.
 <br /><br />
+<a name="unmovable-filter"></a>
-Another simple data set filter that we have not yet implemented is filtering out all tests that comprise of moves that are unmovable, that means that the initial board and chosen board are the same (this only happens if the player has an imprisoned checker and cannot enter the opponents base), since it takes up CPU time and does not make a difference to the training.
+<b>Unmovable Plays Filter:</b> Another simple data set filter that we have not yet implemented is filtering out all tests that comprise of moves that are unmovable, that means that the initial board and chosen board are the same (this only happens if the player has an imprisoned checker and cannot enter the opponents base), since it takes up CPU time and does not make a difference to the training.
 <br /><br />

-<h1>Genetic Algorithm</h1>
+<a name="gene"></a>
+<h1>Gene:</h1>
-<b>Gene:</b> A Gene is a single neural network.
+A Gene is a single neural network.
 The neural networks weights are randomized completely when a gene is created.

-<br /><br />
+<a name="fitness"></a>
+<h1>Fitness:</j1>
-<b>Fitness:</b> The fitness function in our genetic algorithm approximates how good of a job a neural network (gene) does at rating the moves of professional players the highest from the other possible moves that could have been chosen.
+The fitness function in our genetic algorithm approximates how good of a job a neural network (gene) does at rating the moves of professional players the highest from the other possible moves that could have been chosen.
 There are different ways to calculate the fitness.
 We will present the different methods that were used and how they were improved.
 <br /><br />

+<a name="fitness-v1"></a>
-The first fitness function was calculated by comparing the chosen board rating (move chosen by professional player) to the lowest and highest rating of all possible board states.
+<b>[Version 1]</b> The first fitness function was calculated by comparing the chosen board rating (move chosen by professional player) to the lowest and highest rating of all possible board states.
 For example, given an initial board state that has, for example, 16 different possible moves (one of them is the move chosen by the professional), then we feed all of them through the neural network and get their rating.
 We then find the MINIMUM_RATING rating given for one of the moves, the MAXIMUM_RATING rating given and PROFESSIONAL_RATING – the rating the neural network gave the move the professional player played.
 We then use the formula:
 <br /><br />
 <b>| PROFESSIONAL_RATING - MINIMUM_RATING| / |MAXIMUM_RATING - MINIMUM_RATING|</b>
 <br /><br />